PeterVWU/cs-chatbot-backend-worker/README.md

 - **Vectorize Service:** Supports FAQ embedding and search.
 - **Worker AI:** Use llama-2-7b for intents detection and text generation.

+Visit the [cs-chatbot-frontend-page](https://github.com/PeterVWU/cs-chatbot-frontend-page) for the frontend implantation that consumes this worker
 ## Key Features

 - **Conversational Orchestration:**